Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 | `libtdm-exynos` | [platform/adaptation/samsung_exynos/libtdm-exynos](https://review.tizen.org/gerrit/gitweb?p=platform%2Fadaptation%2Fsamsung_exynos%2Flibtdm-exynos.git;a=summary) | Backend for a target device which uses the `exynos` chipset using the DRM interface.
 Has PP and capture capability, using the exynos-specific DRM interface to support PP. |
 | `libtdm-sprd`   | [platform/adaptation/spreadtrum/libtdm-sprd](https://review.tizen.org/gerrit/gitweb?p=platform%2Fadaptation%2Fspreadtrum%2Flibtdm-sprd.git;a=summary) | Backend for a target device which uses the Spreadtrum chipset using the Spreadtrum-specific `ioctl`.
 Uses the DRM interface to support `vblank`.
 Has PP capability, but no capture capability. |

-### Testing Porting Result
+### Testing porting result

 TDM offers `tdm-haltests` that allows you to test and verify the porting result.
 The `tdm-haltests` tool is included in the `libtdm-haltests` package that can be downloaded from the [platform binary's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
-It depends on the `gtest` package and it can be downloaded from the [platform's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
+It depends on the `gtest` package, and it can be downloaded from the [platform's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).

-### Checking TDM Log Messages
+### Checking TDM log messages

 TDM uses `dlog` to print debug messages.
 To show TDM runtime log messages: